marcodelapierre/swarm/README.md

 `--logfile:` A hidden alacarte option, redirects the logfile from the standard logfile to one of your choice.

 `--no-scripts:` Don't create command and batch scripts.

-In the tests subdirectory, there are two scripts that can be run to test the current build of `swarm`.  `test.sh` runs a series of swarm commands that are expected to succeed, and `fail.sh` runs a series of swarm commands that are expected to fail.
-They are run in `--devel` mode, so nothing is ever submitted to the cluster nor logged.

 ## Logging